f5devcentral/sslo-o365-update/README.md

 <details>
 <summary><b>How to search the Office365 categories</b></summary>

-  - Run the script with the `--search` option and add the full URL to search (ex. `--search https://smtp.office365.com`)
+  - Run the script with the `--search` option with --endpoint and add the full URL to search (ex. `--search https://smtp.office365.com`)

+    `python3 sslo_o365_update.py --endpoint worldwide --search https://graph.windows.net`

 </details>